2017 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the northeastern Pacific Ocean during 2017.
-No names were retired, so this list will be used again in the 2023 season.
-This same list was used in the 2011 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2017.
+This was the same list used for the 2011 season, as no names were retired following that season.
+No names were retired this season.
+This list would be reused for the 2023 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2017 are shown below; however, none of them were used.

 The usage of the name "Hilary" in July garnered some negative attention relating to former U.S. presidential candidate Hillary Clinton.
 People also took to Twitter to poke fun at the name and at Clinton with political jokes.

+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No storms formed within the area in 2017.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all the storms that formed in the 2017 Pacific hurricane season.
-It includes their duration, names, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2017 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in 2017 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2017 USD.